luizfelipefalcao/app-exemplo/README.md

 Setup:

-1.Download the folder/git clone the repo
+1. Download the folder/git clone the repo

-2.cd root directory of the folder (both backend and frontend)
+2. cd root directory of the folder (both backend and frontend)

-3.npm install or yarn install
+3. npm install or yarn install

 4. npm dev or yarn dev for backend